 A tenant build work letter permits the tenant to tightly control the costs, quality, and pace of construction.
 This may come, however, at an unacceptable price if the tenant and landlord cannot act with the speed necessary to meet the tenant’s business goals.

 BFL’s defined objectives are to always strictly adhere to tenant’s specifications.
 These include:

-- Completing leasehold improvements by the date necessary to business objectives
+- Completing leasehold improvements by the date necessary for business objectives;

 From our project management point of view, the issues revolve around control and are summarized by:

-- Control of the environment around the improved space
+- Control of the environment around the improved space; and

 - Clear communication concerning the elements of an interior designed construction project.